Cable Knitting – How to Knit Cables

 I was right there with you in my until one day I decided to just give it a shot and found out that cables are not nearly as daunting as they seem.
 This was before the Internet, and I had to teach myself through knitting reference books!
 Still, I was truly amazed at how something as simple as moving stitches around before knitting them could add so much beauty and texture to a project.
 Learning how to cable knit had a huge payoff in allowing me to create more interesting and fun designs to share on this site.

-Once you understand the basics of cable knitting, you’ll see that knitting cables isn’t nearly as intimidating as it looks.
+By understanding the basics of cable knitting, you’ll see that knitting cables isn’t nearly as intimidating as it looks.
 Not only do they enhance the aesthetic appeal of your creations but learning how to knit cables also boost your confidence as a knitter.

 What is Cable Knitting, Anyway?

-Essentially, cable knitting is just moving stitches around before knitting them with the help of a cable hook.
-By doing this, the stitches are twisted around each other, creating bold patterns that pop off the fabric.
-These patterns can look like braids or ropes and add a three-dimensional texture to your work.
-There is HUGE range of cable stitches you can try out, each with its own unique twist and texture.
-The images below show three different types of cable stitches (if you click on the image, a new tab will open up with the corresponding free pattern).
+Essentially, cable knitting involves moving stitches around before knitting them with the help of a cable hook.
+As a result, the stitches are twisted around each other, which creates bold patterns that pop off the fabric.
+These patterns can look like braids or ropes and add a gorgeous three-dimensional texture to your work.

 What You’ll Need to Practice Cable Knitting

-- Cable Needle: Also called a cable hook, this tool is for holding stitches temporarily.
+• Cable Needle: Also called a cable hook, this tool is for holding stitches temporarily.
 Opt for one that feels comfortable in your hand.
 I like the ones that look like candy canes (see image below).

-- Yarn: For practice, go for a medium weight yarn 100% wool or acrylic yarn in a lighter hue so you can easily see your stitches.
+• Yarn: For practice, go for a medium weight yarn 100% wool or acrylic yarn in a lighter hue so you can easily see your stitches.

 Knitting a Basic Cable: The C6F – Cable 6 Front